Temple of Maharraqa: Church

 The temple was converted to a church in the 6th century.
 In the mid-19th century wall paintings of Christian saints were still visible.
 According to the contemporary traveller Edward William Lane the paintings on the interior of the north wall depicted "the history of the fall of man: the groups representing the different events are arranged in one line, like a procession of men and angels."
 He also noted many Christian inscriptions.

 Relocation of the Temple

 Since its former location was threatened by flooding from the Nile due to the construction of the Aswan High Dam, this small temple was dismantled in 1961 by the Egyptian Antiquities Service.
+In the process, the remaining Christian wall paintings were destroyed.
 It was subsequently rebuilt along with the Temple of Dakka in 1966 at the New Wadi es-Sebua site which lies only 4 km west of the original Wadi es-Sebua location.
 As Christine Hobson notes:

 "A little to the north of Amada now stand the temples of Wadi es Sebua (built by Ramesses II), Dakka and Maharraka."